-US top diplomat Blinken meets Turkish FM for tough talks on Israel-Gaza war

-US diplomat Blinken meets Turkish FM for tough Israel-Gaza talks
+US top diplomat Blinken meets Turkish FM for tough Israel-Gaza talks

-The top US diplomat has had days of strained meetings with Arab and Muslim leaders over the ongoing Gaza war.
+His visit to the region was aimed at preventing an escalation of the conflict as Israel refuses to stop its bombardment.

 United States Secretary of State Antony Blinken has met his Turkish counterpart as he continued a challenging Middle East tour aimed at easing regional tensions over the Israel-Hamas war.

-Blinken met Turkish Foreign Minister Hakan Fidan for two and a half hours on Monday morning in Ankara but was snubbed by President Recep Tayyip Erdogan.
+Blinken met Turkish Foreign Minister Hakan Fidan for two and a half hours on Monday morning in the Turkish capital Ankara, but was snubbed by President Recep Tayyip Erdogan.

 Keep readinglist of 4 items